ganhaque/course-port/README.md

 - Generate something Google Calendar or Outlook can import?
     - Require knowing how long the semester is
         - Or maybe there's a predictable pattern (like second week of December or something)
+- [ ] Display courses from 2 to 5 departments.
 - More themes
     - Gruvbox